kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 If activeQ is empty, it waits until a pod is placed into the queue.
 This KEP proposes to pop the pod from backoffQ when activeQ is empty.

-To ensure the PreEnqueue is called for each pod taken into scheduling cycle, PreEnqueue plugins would be called before putting pods into backoffQ.
+To ensure the `PreEnqueue` is called for each pod taken into scheduling cycle, `PreEnqueue` plugins would be called before putting pods into backoffQ.
 It won't be done again when moving pods from backoffQ to activeQ.

 ### Risks and Mitigations

 #### Scheduling throughput might be affected

-TODO
+While popping from backoffQ, another pod might appear in activeQ ready to be scheduled.
+If the pop operation is short enough, there won't be a visible downgrade in throughput.
+The only concern might be that less pods from activeQ might be taken in some period of time in favor of backoffQ, but that's a user responsibility to create enough amount of pods to be scheduled from activeQ, not to cause this KEP behavior to happen.

 #### Backoff won't be working as natural rate limiter in case of errors